JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 - Contains geometries at the same administrative level only (e.g., all geometries are districts OR all counties)
 - Includes an attribute column with region names (e.g., `NAME_2` containing "Cook County", "Orleans Parish")

-If your shapefile contains mixed administrative levels, use the interactive helper script to normalize it to a single level:
+[Experimental] If your shapefile contains mixed administrative levels, use the interactive helper script to normalize it to a single level:
 ```
 python apsim/prepare_shapefile.py --shp_fpath /path/to/your.shp --output_dir /path/to/save/dir
 ```